CVRC-Bioinformatics/sc_shiny_app/README.md

     5. This script generates an R script named 'sc_shiny_app_run.R'.
 This is what users will use this in the process to load the app.

+to-do:

+* Add a table as input so one can add multiple seurat objects
+* Augment make_shiny_app.R to deal with above
+* Will work with CITEseq and other assays but the nomenclature has to be worked around.

 ***

 # Load an scRNAseqAPP